GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_PubSub_to_Elasticsearch.md

 * **elasticsearchTemplateVersion** (Template Version.): Dataflow Template Version Identifier, usually defined by Google Cloud.
 Defaults to: 1.0.0.
 * **javascriptTextTransformGcsPath** (Cloud Storage path to Javascript UDF source): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.js).
 * **javascriptTextTransformFunctionName** (UDF Javascript Function Name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: 'transform' or 'transform_udf1').
+* **javascriptTextTransformReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
+Defaults to: 60.
 * **elasticsearchUsername** (Username for Elasticsearch endpoint): Username for Elasticsearch endpoint.
 Overrides ApiKey option if specified.
 * **elasticsearchPassword** (Password for Elasticsearch endpoint): Password for Elasticsearch endpoint.
 Overrides ApiKey option if specified.
 * **batchSize** (Batch Size): Batch Size used for batch insertion of messages into Elasticsearch.
 Defaults to: 1000.